aijun-li/stock-ticker-ios/README.md

 ## Description

-A IOS APP that allows users to search for and keep track of stocks using Swift and SwiftUI.
+An ios APP that allows users to search for and keep track of stocks using Swift and SwiftUI.

 ## Preview